 We’ve heard of other events sending boxes with selfie light rings, webinar microphones, and other items that every virtual event presenter needs.

 Hosting a multi-day event?
 Invite multiple sponsors to delight your speakers and different segments of the attendee list.
-With virtual, you can easily collect data on individual attendees, better target your audience, and personalize your sponsorship message — definitely take advantage of the opportunity.
+With a virtual event, you can easily collect data on individual attendees, better target your audience, and personalize your sponsorship message — definitely take advantage of the opportunity.

-Social media callouts/sponsorships: This is a carryover from live events.
-At the moment, Twitter and other social media channels are seeing spikes in activity, before and during virtual events.
+Social media callouts/sponsorships: This is a carry over from live events.
+Twitter and other social media channels are seeing spikes in activity, before and during virtual events.
 It’s easy enough for event organizers to thank sponsors over social media while promoting their event.

 During the event, and if a sponsor also doubles as a speaker, make sure and share their quotes to position them as thought leaders.
 These quotes are frequently shared and picked up by bloggers.